selected blog image

 1 - Were you employed with a brigade?

 If you worked for a brigade earning income throughout the year from more than one company, you may have to file.
-For example, say you worked for employers AB on a classic employment contract.
+For example, say you worked for employers on a classic employment contract.
 These employers paid a gross monthly salary of CZK 40,000.
-Then, to earn additional income, you work on contract for employers CD, whose pay you receive on top of AB’s.
+Then, to earn additional income, you work on contract for employers, whose pay you receive on top of AB’s.
 At this point, if you earn taxable income from more than one employer in the same month, you must file.
 You cannot apply to any of the employers for an annual tax settlement.

 2 - Have you been self-employed for part of the year?